bkawa-bot/planet-maiko/README.md

 #### *strange agents, strange world.*

-### A local-first agent orchestrator where your AI agents are weird alien dogs that learn from your mistakes.
+### A local-first agent orchestrator where your AI agents are weird alien dogs that know a little too much.

 ![title](docs/screenshots/title.png)